jeroenboeye/Kernels/README.md

 # Kernels
 Optimal kernels

-swg stands for stable dynamucs with an gradient in population density swng stand for the same except that there is not gradient. exp stands for expansion (empty environment)
+swg stands for stable dynamics with a gradient in population density swng stand for the same except that there is no gradient. exp stands for expansion (empty environment)

 Main shell loop through parameters and passes on to sub shell script